-The Bishop says to the Officiant: He has committed.
+The Bishop says to the Officiant:

+He has committed.
 Let him be Ordained.
-The Officiant raises his arms and prays: O God,

 We seek mercy in our infirmities that we may serve Thee and this Church, to help our fellow-travelers in their journey on the Triple Path.
 Let this, Thy servant to be Ordained, and all of us, act in holiness and pureness of living, with Wisdom, Virtue, and Hope.